biojava/biojava-tutorial/structure/seqres.md

 ## Seqres and Atom Records

 The sequence that has been used in the experiment is stored in the **Seqres** records in the PDB.
-It is often not the same sequences as can be found in Uniprot, since it can contain cloning-artefacts and modifications that were necessary in order to crystallize a structure.
+It is often not the same sequence as can be found in Uniprot, since it can contain cloning-artefacts and modifications that were necessary in order to crystallize a structure.

 The **Atom** records provide coordinates where it was possible to observe them.